3DStreet/3dstreet-docs/2026-02-14-product-update-ai-video-gallery-and-more.md

 <iframe style={{aspectRatio: "16/9", width: "100%"}} src="https://www.youtube.com/embed/LE59IH1Qk-A?si=CuenTTjDmscc9E61" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-## AI Generator for Images: Modify, Create, Inpaint, and Outpaint
+## AI Generator for Images: Modify and Create

 In addition to video, access all our image editing tools in one place with the new <a href="https://3dstreet.app/generator">3DStreet AI Generator app</a>.
 You can now:

 * [**Modify from Input Image**](https://3dstreet.app/generator/#modify) -- Upload your own image or select an image from your gallery as an input, then re-render the image while applying stylistic, editorial, geometrical, rendering, or other modifications using state of the art frontier image models from Google and other major providers.
 * [**Create from Prompt**](https://3dstreet.app/generator/#create) -- Generate a new image from a text prompt without a source image.
-* [**Inpaint**](https://3dstreet.app/generator/#inpaint) -- Select a region of an input image from your gallery or uploaded and re-render just that area with a new prompt.
-Perfect for swapping out details or fixing specific parts of a rendering.
-* [**Outpaint**](https://3dstreet.app/generator/#outpaint) -- Extend the boundaries of a generated image beyond the original frame, creating wider panoramic views of your street designs.
 * **Edit and iterate** -- Use the gallery to experiment with different styles and prompts on the same scene or input file to learn how they affect the final output

 ## Cloud Gallery with Cross-Device Sync